rfrey2009/shareasale-tracker/readme.txt

 g.
 If you'd like to automatically send ShareASale your WooCommerce coupons as a coupon/deal type creative, check the "send to ShareASale?" box while adding/editing a WooCommerce coupon.
 Make sure to choose a coupon description.

 == Changelog ==

+= 1.4.2 =
+* Updated to confirm compatibility with WordPress 5.0 - 5.2.2 and WooCommerce 3.6.5.
+Retired Advanced Analytics feature.
+Made a suggested improvement to product datafeed generation efficiency.

 = 1.4.1 =
 * Tiny update to tracking JavaScript.